 - Then, log in to Canvas with your credentials.

 You must complete all of the assignments for your course by the end of your course session.
-You’ll have view-only access to the online course for 6 months after your end-date.
+You’ll have view-only access to the online course for 1 month from your cohort end date.

 For School Counselors